BiePi-ef/security-project/README.md

   - tbd

 ## Summary
 Library of different Roleplay Tabletop Game 'objects'.
 Users can access 'public' objects, made by other users, and create their own, public or private.

-### Functions :
+Admins can additionaly see a list of all users.

+## start
-  - Admin :
+in ./server :
-    - create new objects
-    - see users
+> docker compose up
+(on first init only.
+Start the container otherwise)
+> npm start
-  - Users :
+in ./front :
-    - rent objects
-    optional : create a character ?
+> npm run dev

 ## Security
 ### dev
 Sonarqube tests are not automatically run on commit or push.
 Indeed, sonarqube-scanner has been installed on  front and server sides, but the github repo encompasses both.
 If I have more time, a later solution will run both parts as I push.
-For now, one need to manually run the test with the following command : sonar-scanner \
+For now, one need to manually run the test with the following command (from root) : sonar-scanner \
   -Dsonar.projectKey=my-sonarqube-project-name \
-  -Dsonar.sources= front/. \
+  -Dsonar.sources=front/. \
   -Dsonar.host.url=http://localhost:9000 \
   -Dsonar.token=YOUR_GENERATED_TOKEN
 and
 sonar-scanner \
   -Dsonar.projectKey=my-sonarqube-project-name \
-  -Dsonar.sources= server/. \
+  -Dsonar.sources=server/. \
   -Dsonar.host.url=http://localhost:9000 \
   -Dsonar.token=YOUR_GENERATED_TOKEN